Boeing B-29 Superfortress: Transition to USAF

-"Birth of the B-29" (1945) - Official Boeing company promotional film reel.

 Production of the B-29 was phased out after WWII, with the last example completed by Boeing's Renton factory on 28 May 1946.
 Many aircraft went into storage, being declared excess inventory, and were ultimately scrapped as surplus.
 Others remained in the active inventory and equipped the Strategic Air Command when it formed on 21 March 1946.
 In particular, the "Silverplate" modified aircraft of the 509th Composite Group remained the only aircraft capable of delivering the atomic bomb, and so the unit was involved in the Operation Crossroads series of tests, with B-29 Dave's Dream dropping a Fat Man bomb in Test Able on 1 July 1946.

 Some B-29s, fitted with filtered air sampling scoops, were used to monitor above-ground nuclear weapons testing by the US and the USSR by sampling airborne radioactive contamination.
 The USAF also used the aircraft for long-range weather reconnaissance (WB-29), for signals intelligence gathering (EB-29) and photographic reconnaissance (RB-29).